get-convex/migrations/README.md

 npm install @convex-dev/migrations
 ```

-Create a `convex.config.ts` file in your app's `convex/` folder and install the component by calling `use`:
+Create a `convex.config.js` file in your app's `convex/` folder and install the component by calling `use`:

 ```ts
 // convex/convex.config.js